allenarnoldy/portfolio/README.md

     `npm install`

 ## Usage
-To use the Weather_Dashboard locally you will run:
+To use the portfolio locally you will run:

     `npm run dev`